How to improve your mental health at work: a guide for employees

 2. Make use of the resources available

-3. Ask for what you need
+3. Speak up about what you need

-5. Only share when you’re ready
+5. Share only if and when you're ready

 How you can support your mental health through exercise, nutrition and mindfulness